Does your sales lead generation process feel… jumbled?

 - An easy-to-follow template for them to follow in recording prospect information

-These simple additions to your process can encourage a shorter research phase and make more time for active outreach.
+These simple additions to your b2b sales lead generation process can encourage a shorter research phase and make more time for active outreach.

 Segment Your Prospects and Customers